workflowhub-eu/about/About-WorkflowHub.md

 # About WorkflowHub

-Created as part of the [EOSC-Life](https://www.eosc-life.eu) WP2 [Tools Collaboratory](https://github.com/eosc-life/tools-collaboratory-roadmap), the WorkflowHub is under development.
+Created as part of the [EOSC-Life](https://www.eosc-life.eu) WP2 [Tools Collaboratory](https://github.com/eosc-life/tools-collaboratory-roadmap), WorkflowHub is under development.

 See a complete list on the [acknowledgement](/acknowledgements) page.